Mission: Impossible – Rogue Nation: Production

-Pre-production
+Development

 Paramount Pictures announced in August 2013 that Christopher McQuarrie would direct the fifth Mission: Impossible film, from a script by Drew Pearce, with Tom Cruise reprising his role as Ethan Hunt.
-TC Productions and Bad Robot would produce, and Skydance Productions, who served as co-financers and executive producers of the latest installment, will work closely with the team in the development and production process."
+TC Productions and Bad Robot would produce and Skydance Productions, who served as co-financers and executive producers of Mission: Impossible – Ghost Protocol, will work closely with the team in the development and production process".
 On November 14, 2013, Paramount announced a release date of December 25, 2015.
 The same month, Simon Pegg confirmed he would reprise his role as Benji.
 In May 2014, Will Staples replaced Pearce as screenwriter.
 Also that month, Jeremy Renner confirmed he was returning in the role of William Brandt, and Cruise said the film would shoot in London, with a later report saying it would first shoot in Vienna in August.
 At some point, McQuarrie replaced Staples as screenwriter; the final credits list McQuarrie as screenwriter, with story by Pearce.

+Earlier script drafts of the film by Drew Pearce included an opening sequence set in the 1960s.
+The character of Dan Briggs from the first season of the original TV series was also considered to return, but his role was given to new character Ilsa Faust instead as McQuarrie didn't want to include fan service for the sake of it.
+Bryan Burk also attempted to include Martin Landau in the film but plans ultimately fell through.
+Jessica Chastain was reportedly offered the role of Ilsa Faust, but she declined.

 In July 2014, Rebecca Ferguson was cast and Alec Baldwin was in talks for the film.
 Baldwin was confirmed to have joined the cast in August 2014, and Ving Rhames was confirmed to be reprising his role of Luther Stickell.
 On September 5, it was announced that Sean Harris was in negotiations for the villain role.
 On October 2, Simon McBurney joined the cast of the film.
 On October 6, Chinese actress Zhang Jingchu joined the film's cast (she only appears for 30 seconds in the finished film).
 On March 22, 2015, Paramount revealed the film's official title, Mission: Impossible – Rogue Nation, along with a teaser poster and trailer.

+Cruise chose Ferguson for the role of Ilsa Faust after watching her in the miniseries The White Queen (2013) and noticing a resemblance between her and Ingrid Bergman.
+Bergman's spy character in Notorious (1946) was one of Ferguson's inspirations for her role in Rogue Nation after Cruise sent her a copy of Notorious along with other Alfred Hitchcock films on DVD.
+The name Ilsa Faust is also a tribute to Bergman's character in Casablanca (1942), Ilsa Lund, which was also a spy.